 We are confident that we will reach an agreement that strengthens our position as a best place to work while ensuring that our high-quality care remains affordable and easy to access.

-We’re making progress and hope you agree that the most effective and quickest way for us to reach an agreement is at the bargaining table, not the picket line.
+We’re continuing to make progress in bargaining and hope you agree that the most effective and quickest way for us to reach an agreement is at the bargaining table, not the picket line.

 Thank you for your commitment to our patients, our members, and each other.
 We will continue to keep you updated as the bargaining process moves forward.